kurwitz3/I-Love-Ipa-Frontend/README.md

 ## License

-License The gem is available as open source under the terms of the MIT License.
+MIT

-Code of Conduct Everyone interacting in the I-Love-Ipa project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+## Code of Conduct

+Everyone interacting in the I-Love-Ipa project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.